smateus0/megr2157-portfolio/docs/assignments/A03/index.md

 ### Reasoning for load value
-The minimum threshold of force, which was set to 300 lbf, was chosen to achieve an optimal slender aspect ratio of the solid bar by minimizing its cross-sectional area to have sufficient material stress value for reaching a Factor of Safety (FOS) of 2.0 (as seen in the Elongation Equation section).
+The minimum threshold of force, which was set to 300 lbf, was chosen to achieve an optimal slender aspect ratio of the solid bar by minimizing its cross-sectional area to have sufficient material stress value for reaching a Factor of Safety (FOS) of 2.0 (as seen in the Stress Values picture).
 With a combination of a small force and a solid circular cross-section, the model’s calculated length allows for the gravitational sag to be negligible and not affect the simulation.
 A small geometrical configuration confines the rigid boundary conditions to a small region close to the fixed wall.

 ### Elongation Equation
 ![real_a3_w2](real_a3_w2.png)

-Hand calculation analysis was done using Machinery’s Handbook equation for Direct Tension Elongation in order to get a final dimension for the length of the bar as 3.825 inches, with a diameter of 0.1382 inches and an area of 0.015 square inches.
+Hand calculation analysis was done using Machinery’s Handbook equation for Direct Tension Elongation in order to get a final dimension for the length (L) of the bar as 3.825 inches, with a diameter (d) of 0.1382 inches and an area (A) of 0.015 square inches.
 The derived values were assigned as constant and equation-driven Global Variables in the SolidWorks Equation Manager so that the whole 3D CAD model will automatically update if there is any change in load or material properties.

 ### Stress Values